visserle/AnkiOps/README.md

 To install the add-on, download the folder and put it in your Anki add-ons directory.

+### 7 Collaboration

+AnkiOps supports collaborative decks on GitHub.
+You can publish a deck as a public GitHub repository and collaborate through pull requests.
+Each shared deck lives at `collab/<owner>/<repo>/` as its own Git repository, alongside your private decks. `ankiops collab publish` moves the selected deck and its referenced media and note types into that folder, then publishes the repository to GitHub.

+Others can add the deck to their collection with `ankiops collab subscribe <owner>/<repo>`.
+Subscribers edit its Markdown files and send changes through pull requests.
+You review and merge those pull requests on GitHub.
+See the [public example collab deck](https://github.com/visserle/ankiops-collab-example) for setup and the complete workflow.
+Available collab commands are:

+- `ankiops collab publish <deck> <owner>/<repo>`: Publish a local deck tree as a public GitHub repository.
+- `ankiops collab subscribe <owner>/<repo>`: Add a public collab deck to your collection.
+- `ankiops collab status [owner/repo]`: Show local changes, upstream updates, and pull-request state for one or all collab decks.
+- `ankiops collab update <owner>/<repo>`: Bring GitHub changes into one collab deck.
+- `ankiops collab submit <owner>/<repo> [-t|--title text]`: Open or update a pull request with your changes.

 ## How To Get Started

 1. Install AnkiOps via [uv](https://docs.astral.sh/uv/getting-started/installation/) from PyPI.
 This will make the `ankiops` command available in your shell in an isolated virtual environment.
 No need to get Python separately.